Virtual Reality Simulation in Managed Motorways

-The VRSiMM system comprises of 2 networked pc systems, the first is an instructor control station, and the second system is the student interface with the synthetic managed motorway controls.
-The instructor initially loads a midas loop dataset from a specific day and then can choose the time of day that he would like the simulation to begin.
+The VRSiMM system comprises of two networked pc systems, the first is an instructor control station, and the second system is the student interface with the synthetic managed motorway controls.
+The instructor initially loads a Midas loop dataset from a specific day and can then choose the time of days that they would like the simulation to begin.

-The student end of the system has controls to monitor the motorway through the simulated camera network and can alter lane speeds and request to start procedures for opening the hard shoulder at busier times.
+The student end of the system has the controls to monitor the motorway through a simulated camera network and can alter lane speeds and request to start procedures for the opening of the hard shoulder at busier times.
 Whilst the simulation is running the instructor has controls to instigate specific events or alter weather conditions that will directly affect the simulation events that will require a response from the trainee.

 - Simulation started by loading day specific MIDAS loop data.

-- Select time of day, & weather conditions.
+- Select time of day and weather conditions.

 - Edit traffic flow data at junctions.

-- student has to monitor the motorways using the CCTV camera views on both north & southbound carriageways.
+- Student monitors the traffic using CCTV camera views on both carriageways.

-- Open & close hard shoulder running through series of conditioned checks.
+- Open & Close hard shoulder running through a series of controlled checks.

-- Change electronic traffic signals & speed restriction signage.
+- Change electronic traffic signs & speed restriction signage.

-- Automated lane control based on simulated traffic flow.
+- Automated and control based on simulated traffic flow.